18F/uswds-jekyll/pages/guide/conda.md

 * **CAUTION: Avoid installing software into the /project file system if possible.
 It is a BeeGFS parallel file system that is tuned for fewer, larger files, and suffers degraded performance when used as the target for conda packages, which frequently contain many smaller files.**

-* **Use an interactive session on a compute node to install software with conda to avoid slowing down the login node for everyone**, e.g,
+* **Use an interactive session on a compute node to install software with conda to avoid slowing down the login node for everyone, e.g,**
   ```
   [user.name@ceres ~]$ salloc
   [user.name@ceres14-compute-60 ~]$ module load miniconda